Curricular Education Programs

 Is there a minimum GPA?

-There is no minimum overall GPA to apply, but most Undergraduate Associates have a GPA of 3.0 or higher.
+There is no strict minimum overall GPA to apply, but most students who are selected have a cumulative GPA of 3.0 or higher.
 Students with grade concerns are welcome to upload a narrative explanation in secondary or additional transcript field on the application.

 What are the requirements of the program?

 Requirements for Eagleton Undergraduate Associate program students are listed below.
-Missing requirements in any semester or failing to maintain minimum academic standards can lead to revocation of your acceptance in the program.
-Students who complete the program will receive a certificate and notation on their Rutgers transcript.
+Missing requirements in any semester or failing to maintain minimum academic standards can lead to revocation of your acceptance into the program.
+Students who complete the program will receive a certificate and official notation on their Rutgers transcript.

 FALL SEMESTER (JUNIOR YEAR)